UniSwarm/uDevkit-SDK/support/archi/pic24fj/README.md

 # PIC24FJ support

-This architechture support file handle all PIC24FJ devices.
+This architecture support file handle all PIC24FJ devices.

 (127 devices on feb 2017)